-For many companies, both large and small, cost is top-of-mind when searching for a mobile app development services and determining the development approach plays a significant role in the decision-making process.
+For many companies, both large and small, cost is top-of-mind when searching for mobile app development services, and determining the development approach of a project plays a significant role in the decision-making process.
 Should you go with a hybrid development approach, or choose native app development?
 Depending on your business objectives and overall goals, this decision could make or break the success of your mobile strategy.

-This article will compare the cost of hybrid vs. native mobile app development.
+This article will compare the cost of hybrid and native mobile app development.
 Does hybrid app development really cost less?
 What are the drawbacks?
 By the end of this article, you’ll have a better understanding of which approach is best for your business.

 Here’s a breakdown the of the two app development approaches and their unique factors that impact cost.

 Native Mobile App Development

-Native mobile apps are built for specific platforms and are written in languages that the platform accepts, for example, Swift and Objective-C for iOS apps and Java for native Android apps.
+Native mobile apps are built for specific platforms and are written in languages that the platform accepts, for example, Swift and Objective-C for iOS apps and Java or Kotlin for native Android apps.
 Native apps have the best performance and are the most used in the app market as users prefer them to web apps or hybrid apps for their speed and responsiveness.
 These types of apps are more interactive, intuitive, and offer a better overall user experience.

 It is easier to maintain two codebases for two applications than it is one codebase for two applications.
 With native app development, you have fewer dependencies for bugs to occur because you’re not relying on a cross-platform tool such as Xamarin or Cordova.